 - Putting It All Together (June)

 Special Invitation: A limited number of artists will have the option of joining a “Cohort Group” in one of the 3 cities.
-Cohort membership includes access to 6 evening workshops, the Super Saturday workshop, 3 small group-coaching sessions, a workbook, and additional networking.
-Cohort members will receive special pricing of $225 for the entire package.
+Cohort membership includes access to all remaining workshops and small group-coaching sessions, a workbook, and additional networking.

 Important Note: There are only 15 Cohort spots open in each city, all of which are filled on a first-come-first-serve basis.
 Additional “general seating” will be offered for each individual workshop.
 Registration is available through our website.